USS Brownson (DD-868)

 During the 1960s, the USS Brownson served in the Vietnam War and underwent training at Guantanamo Bay in Cuba.
 In the early 1970s, she served in the Mediterranean north of Egypt and participated in NATO exercises.

-On September 20, 1967, she was decommissioned and was sold to a company for scrapping in June of 1977.
+She was decommissioned on September 20, 1967, and sold to a company for scrapping in June 1977.

 Like other Navy ships from the same period, the Brownson was loaded with asbestos.
 There are many reasons for this, chief among them the unique properties of this mineral that suit shipbuilding.